 This makes it easy to consolidate and manage your retirement account so you don’t have old 401(k)s out there that you forget to monitor.
 However, first verify that the new plan accepts rollovers and find out whether there is a waiting period for transfers.
 Second, consider the new plan’s fee structure and investment options.
 Two advantages to rolling assets to your new employer’s plan are the ability to tap them for a loan if needed, and to possibly delay taking required minimum distributions (RMDs) if you keep working for that employer past age 70 ½.

 Option Three: Roll the Money Over To An IRA

 If you’d like to break free from the confines of a 401(k), you can always transfer those assets to a traditional IRA.
 In doing so, you’ll be able to maintain the tax-advantaged status of the account.
 You’ll also gain the flexibility to choose from a wealth of investment options, and you may find lower investment and management fees to boot.

 One of the vehicles you can choose with an IRA rollover is an annuity, which enables you to create a guaranteed (by the issuing insurance company) stream of income during retirement.
 However, because annuities are designed to be long-term products, be sure to check out the fees, expenses and restrictions of the annuity prior to purchasing.

-Be sure to speak with a tax advisor to understand any potential tax consequences of rolling a 401(k) into an IRA.
+Be sure to speak with a tax Adviser to understand any potential tax consequences of rolling a 401(k) into an IRA.